-Aaron was engaged by the NSW Government to contribute to its green paper on planning reform 'A New Planning System for NSW', released in July 2012.
+Aaron also works with certifying authorities and the public sector.
+He was engaged by the NSW Government to contribute to its green paper on planning reform 'A New Planning System for NSW', released in July 2012.

 Aaron is focused on providing practical advice to facilitate urban development and to overcome red tape.
 He is well known for his ability to spot the issues that others have missed - delivering better, quicker and more commercial results.
 His expertise covers both greenfield and infill development, including the residential, retail, commercial and industrial sectors.

-Earlier in his career, Aaron was employed by the NSW Premier's Department for nearly a decade as a ministerial chief of staff.
+Earlier in his career, Aaron worked as a senior executive in the NSW Premier's Department for close to a decade.
 In that role he served as a high-ranking advisor in the roads, housing, energy, regional development, mineral resources and treasury portfolios.
 This gave Aaron an unrivalled understanding of the decision-making processes of government authorities.
 As a result, his capacity to negotiate with public officials on challenging legal and planning issues is second to none.

 Aaron is a member of the Law Society's Environmental Planning and Development Committee and the Urban Taskforce's Steering Committee.
 Aaron frequently appears at seminars and industry events as an expert speaker on planning and environment law.

 - Environmental and natural resource approvals (including threatened species and Aboriginal heritage)